pytorch/pytorch/docs/source/jit.rst

 .. automodule:: torch.jit
 .. currentmodule:: torch.jit

-Torch Script is a way to create serializable and optimizable models from PyTorch code.
+TorchScript is a way to create serializable and optimizable models from PyTorch code.
-Any code written in Torch Script can be saved from your Python process and loaded in a process where there is no Python dependency.
+Any code written in TorchScript can be saved from your Python process and loaded in a process where there is no Python dependency.

-We provide tools to incrementally transition a model from being a pure Python program to a Torch Script program that can be run independently from Python, for instance, in a standalone C++ program.
+We provide tools to incrementally transition a model from being a pure Python program to a TorchScript program that can be run independently from Python, for instance, in a standalone C++ program.
 This makes it possible to train models in PyTorch using familiar tools and then export the model to a production environment where it is not a good idea to run models as Python programs for performance and multi-threading reasons.

-Creating Torch Script Code
+Creating TorchScript Code
 --------------------------